raystack/platform/rfcs/OIP-001-unified-urn.md

 URN or Uniform Resource Name is what we are using across most of ODPF tools and libraries.
 URN should not be ambiguous and only represents a single resource.
 That is why having a good URN format is crucial as it will prevent conflict or duplication of identifiers.

-The goal of this RFC is to decide what is a good and persistant URN format that can be used across our tools.
+The goal of this RFC is to decide what is a good and persistent URN format that can be used across our tools.

 ## Background